markusahlstrand/knex-data-api-client/README.md

 ### Nested tables support

-Note - this significantly increases the date required back from the RDS data api.
+Note - this significantly increases the data required back from the RDS data api.

 ```javascript
 knex()